Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: Amortized CNML

-\end{prop} This suggests that the approximation produced by ACNML will be close to the true CNML distribution.
-We note that this result only holds for sufficiently large datasets and under assumptions about smoothness and strong convexity of the training loss.
-In the context of interpreting how different data points influence the predictions of neural networks, \citet{pmlr-v70-koh17a} showed that this approximation was able to provide useful results for estimating leave-one-out retraining with deep convolutional neural networks, in the context of data poisoning attacks.
+\end{prop} Theorem 3.1 and Proposition 3.2 suggest the approximation given by ACNML will be increasingly close to the exact CNML distribution as the training set size $n$ grows.
+However, this formal theoretical result only holds for sufficiently large datasets and under assumptions including smoothness and convexity of the training loss, so does not necessarily hold in practical settings with deep neural networks.

+To interpret how different training points influence the predictions of neural networks, \citet{pmlr-v70-koh17a} showed that influence function approximations were able to provide useful predictions for estimating leave-one-out retraining with deep convolutional neural networks.
 This closely resembles the conditions we encounter when computing parameters for each label of the query point with ACNML, with the key difference being that ACNML \textit{adds} a datapoint while leave-one-out retraining \textit{removes} one.
-This suggests second-order approximations to the training loss, corresponding to Gaussian posterior distributions in ACNML, as we might obtain from a Laplace approximation, may suffice to yield useful predictions about how parameters change when the query point is added.
+Their empirical results suggest these second-order approximations to the training loss, corresponding to Gaussian approximations in ACNML, may suffice to yield useful predictions about how parameters change when the query point is added, despite lacking formal guarantees with deep neural networks.